section-engineering-education/engineering-education/articles/node-vs-nuxt/index.md

 - We've just created a Nuxt application.

 ### Further Reading
 We saw an overview of the differences between Node.js and Nuxt and created a basic application in both.
-For learning more about these technologies, take a look at the links below.
+For additional learning about these technologies, take a look at the links below.

 - [Reasons to use Nuxt for your web app](https://medium.com/vue-mastery/10-reasons-to-use-nuxt-js-for-your-next-web-application-522397c9366b)
 - [Nuxt Documentation](https://nuxtjs.org/guide)